Here is a list of 14 Enchanting Festivals in Goa:

 This renowned festival in Goa is carried out to honour the death of Saint Xavier, popularly known as 'Goencho Saib' (Lord of Goa) by locals.
 He was a tremendous Catholic missionary born in 1507 and came to India with the Portuguese Viceroy of Goa in 1543.
 His primary task was to preach the religion of Christianity and the Gospel of Jesus to the people of Goa, Spice Islands, Japan and China among other Asian countries.
 He died on 2nd December 1552, in the Sancian island, about 10 kilometres from the mainland of China.

 As per popular legend, a group of Portuguese merchants performed his last rites and buried him in a coffin partly filled with unslaked lime.
-After few months, a Jesuit (member of the Society of Jesus) exhumed the body and was astonished to see that the corpse had not at all decomposed.
+After a few months, a Jesuit (a member of the Society of Jesus) exhumed the body and was astonished to see that the corpse had not at all decomposed.
 It was further surprised when he cut a finger from the body and saw blood oozing out.
 Upon this discovery, Francis Xavier was conferred with the title of 'saint'.

 The mortal remains of the saint were placed in a silver casket in the Church of Bom Jesus (Basilica de Bom Jesus).
 However, one hand was cut off from the body- pieces of which were distributed to various parts of the world under the supervision of the Pope.
 Until 1994, Saint Xavier's body would be brought out every ten years on the anniversary of his death.
 The corpse would be kept in a glass case with the feet exposed.
-People from all over India and world would visit the church to worship and catch a glimpse of the saint.
+People from all over India and the world would visit the church to worship and catch a glimpse of the saint.
 After 1994, the body has not been brought for public display since the condition of the corpse had deteriorated significantly.

 This religious festival of Goa is celebrated for nine days, starting on 3rd or 4th December.
-During the celebrations, hundreds of devotees from all over the state, the country as well as the world flock Goa to offer their prayers to St. Francis.
+During the celebrations, hundreds of devotees from all over the state, the country as well as the world flock to Goa to offer their prayers to St. Francis.
 Huge arrangements of food and drinks are made available to the public, and the park outside the church turns into a picnic spot, with everyone socialising and engaging in various fun activities.
 Church services begin as early as 4:00 AM and people mark their presence to honour this legendary soul.

 One of the most popular festivals of Goa is the Three Kings Feast.
 Organized and enjoyed by Christians and non-Christians alike, this festival is celebrated in the village of Verem in North Goa and Cansaulim, Chandor in South Goa.
 This feast is dedicated to The Lady of Mount- Virgin Mother Mary with infant Jesus in her lap, who is believed to be the protector of people and is worshipped as the Goddess of fertility.
 The celebrations take place for nine days and are held in the century-old chapel of Nossa Senhora dos Remidos or Our Lady of Cures.